 A past director of the Asian Cultural Council, Ralph Samuelson was trained in the classical Kinko school of shakuhachi under the guidance of Araki Kudo, Yamato Shudo and Yamaguchi Goro, both in Japan and in the graduate world music program at Wesleyan University.
 He has performed throughout North America, Asia, and Europe since 1978 and has recorded for several international record labels, including Lyrichord Records, Music of the World, and CBS Masterworks.
 Ralph has been presented in radio and television broadcasts in the United States and Japan and is a frequent guest lecturer at universities and music schools.
 He continues to teach the shakuhachi in New York where his students have included Elizabeth Brown, Ned Rothenberg and Perry Yung.
 See: www.komuso.com/people/people.pl?person=59

 “International flute icon” Alexa Still maintains a busy schedule of recitals, concertos and master classes throughout the world.
 She holds a DMA degree and has more than 20 recordings to her credit.
 Originally from New Zealand, Alexa studied in the US with Samuel Baron and Thomas Nyfenger.
 For eleven years, from age 23, she was Principal Flute with the New Zealand Symphony Orchestra.
 She returned to the US to take up a post as Associate Professor of Flute at the University of Colorado at Boulder (1998–2006), then served as Professor of Flute and Director of Performance Research at the Sydney Conservatorium of Music (2006–2011).
-Since 2011 she has been Associate Professor of Flute at the Oberlin Conservatory of Music.
+Since 2011 she has been Associate Professor of Flute at the Oberlin Conservatory of Music, where she has recently been awarded tenure.
 “Few individuals so brilliantly combine superb musicianship with a unique capacity for mentorship,” writes Dean of the Conservatory David H. Stull.
 Alexa received a Fulbright Award in 1996 and was president of the National Flute Association for 2006/2007.
 See: www.alexastill.com

 Suzanne Teng is a flutist and recording artist from Santa Fé, New Mexico.
 She holds a master’s degree in music from Boston University’s School for the Arts, with further graduate work in ethnomusicology at UCLA.
 Suzanne’s recordings have garnered multiple awards and award nominations, including the Independent Music Awards, Best New Age Artist in 2001 and 2005.
 She has travelled extensively, performing solo and with her group Mystic Journey, at concerts and festivals throughout the world, at such events as His Holiness The Dalai Lama’s World Festival of Sacred Music.
 Suzanne’s performances and workshops are marked by her extensive use of flutes of every kind from across the globe, as well as the full range of Western flutes from piccolo to contrabass.
 See: www.mysticjourney.net